AASanusi/fashion/README.md

         - Profile updated
       ![Profile updated image](src/assets/readme-images/profile-changed.png)
    - All the nav links were manually tested and they all navigated to the correct pages with no issues.
-   - Loggin out redirects users to home page.
+   - Logging out redirects users to home page.
    - Unregistered users will be redirected when trying to edit content that isn't their own.
    - Registered users can't save their own content.
    - Thoughts wall is just a wall with thoughts and no other functionality as it was intented to be shared for people to only see and not judge.
    - Existing users can log in and out with ease.
-   - Unregistered users can become registered by creating a profile.
+   - Unregistered users can easily register by creating a profile.
    - Site is responsive as it should be.

 ### Validator Testing